davibaltar/rest-api-spring-boot/README.md

-# REST API with Spring Boot
+# REST API using Spring Boot
+A REST API developed using Spring Boot with JPA, Hibernate, Maven, TomCat, JUnit and H2 database.
+The API represents a TODO list.
+Job is a computer routine which can have depedency's from others jobs and cannot have self-dependency between jobs.

 #### Technologies used:
 - **Java SDK:** v13.0.1